jhosephic93/K8s/13.Volumes/README.md

     exit
     ```

-### Dato al ser emptydir un volume al vuelo no tiene lugar, se guarda en memoria
+### Fact: since a volume is emptydir on the fly it has no place, it is saved in memory

-1. Eliminar Pod y probar persistencia:
+1. Delete Pod and test persistence:

     ```console
     kubectl delete -f pod_emptydir.yaml